nllz/IRTF-HRPC/draft-association.md

 On the other hand, IETF itself, defined as a 'open global community' of network designers, operators, vendors, and researchers, is also protected by freedom of assembly and association {{RFC3233}}.
 Discussion, comments and consensus around RFCs are possible because of the collective expression that freedom of association and assembly allow.
 The very word “protocol” found its way into the language of computer networking based on the need for collective agreement among network users {{HafnerandLyon}}.

-Recently, the Internet has also played a central role in worldy events such as the Arab Spring {{HussainHoward}} and Latin American student movements.
-In both cases, the Internet played a crucial role by providing a means for the fast dissemination of information that was otherwise distorted by the mass media, or even forbiden by the government {{Pensado}}.
+Throughtout the world -from the Arab Spring to Latin American student movements- the Internet has also played a crucial role by providing a means for the fast dissemination of information that was otherwise mediated by broadcast media, or even forbidden by the government {{Pensado}}.
 According to Hussain and Howard the Internet helped to 'build solidarity networks and identification of collective identities and goals', facilitate protest, 'extend the range of local coverage to international broadcast networks' and as platform for contestation for the future of 'the future of civil society and information infrastructure' {{HussainHoward}}.

 However, some of these examples go beyond the use of Internet protocols and flow over into the applications layer or association in the offline world, whereas we'll focus on the Internet protocols and architecture.